coinbase/staking-client-library-ts/README.md

 Prerequisite: [Node 20+](https://www.npmjs.com/package/node/v/20.11.1)

 1. Install this package: `npm install @coinbase/staking-client-library-ts`
-2. Create and download an API key from the [Cloud Platform](https://portal.cloud.coinbase.com/access/api).
+2. Create and download an API key from the [Coinbase Developer Platform](https://portal.cdp.coinbase.com/access/api).
 3. Place the key named `.coinbase_cloud_api_key.json` at the root of this repository.
 4. Run one of the code samples [below](#stake-partial-eth-💠) or any of our [provided examples](./examples/) :rocket:.